nhejazi/vim_edc/README.md

 Setup, package manager, and plugins for my [Vim editor](http://www.vim.org/index.php).

-_Caveat emptor_ - using this configuration is slightly unintuitive, see the directions.
+_Caveat emptor_ - using this configuration is slightly unintuitive, see the directions, else risk hours of displeasure.

 _**Directions/Guide**_ (modified from [this excellent article/post](http://vimcasts.org/episodes/synchronizing-plugins-with-git-submodules-and-pathogen/))